cjorosco/Portfolio/README.md

 ## 7. Recidivism Prediction

-The intent of this project is to produce a model capable of predicting the possibility of a convicted person recommitting the same offense or another criminal offense.
+The intent of this project is to produce a model capable of predicting the probability of a convicted person recommitting the same offense or another criminal offense.
 The study uses a dataset from the Iowa Department of Corrections.
 This dataset contains recidivism rates and demographics from 2010-2018.
 The project uses the Random Forest Classifier, Logistics Regression, Naive Bayes, and AdaBoost models.

 ## 8. Chronic Kidney Disease Prediction